kdgregory/log4j-aws-appenders/docs/build.md

 ```

-## Cleaning up after integration tests
+### Cleaning up after integration tests

-The integration tests create AWS resources but do not delete them.
-This is intentional, to
+The integration tests create live AWS resources.
+And while each test tries to delete the
-support post-mortem debugging.
-However, some of those resources incur a per-hour charge,
-and in general you don't want to have a lot of unused/untagged resources in your account.

-Assuming that you're using Bash, you can clean up these reources with this script.
-I save
-it in my personal `bin` directory with the name `cleanup.sh`.
-It assumes that you're running
-in the `us-east-1` region; if you're running elsewhere, add your region to each of the `for`
-statements.

-**Beware:** this script deletes all resources with "IntegrationTest" in their name.
-If you
-have resources that match, they will be deleted as well.
+resources it creates on success, test failures leave these resources undeleted (this is
+intentional, to support post-mortem debugging).

+If you run the integration tests, I recommend running the following script afterward to
+identify any undeleted resources (note: if you have resources named "IntegrationTest" it
+will show them as well, so beware false positives!):

 ```
 #!/bin/bash